arilaen/jooq-sbt-plugin/README.md

+Originally forked from [sean8223's jooq-sbt-plugin][https://github.com/sean8223/jooq-sbt-plugin], and updated for compatibility with SBT 1.1.1.

 This is an SBT plugin that provides an interface to the JOOQ code generation tool (<http://www.jooq.org>).
-The plugin is compatible with SBT 0.11.3+ and Scala 2.9.1+.
+The plugin is compatible with SBT 1.1.1 and Scala 2.12.5.

-The current version of the plugin is *1.6*
+The current version of the plugin is *1.7.0*

-Quick Start
+Quick Start (To be updated)
 ===========

 1. Add jooq-sbt-plugin to your `project/plugins.sbt`:

-        resolvers += "sean8223 Releases" at "https://github.com/sean8223/repository/raw/master/releases"
-        addSbtPlugin("sean8223" %% "jooq-sbt-plugin" % CURRENT_PLUGIN_VERSION) // see above
+        addSbtPlugin("com.github.arilaen" %% "jooq-sbt-plugin" % "1.7.0")

 2. In your `build.sbt`, do the following:

-   * Inject the plugin settings into your build definition:
+   * Enable the plugin

-            seq(jooqSettings:_*)

-     This will also add the JOOQ libraries to your application's compile `libraryDependencies`.
+            enablePlugins(JOOQPlugin)

    * Add your database driver to your list of `libraryDependencies` with "jooq" scope: